Screening for acute lymphoblastic leukaemia (ALL)

-There is no national screening programme because:
+There is no UK screening programme for acute lymphoblastic leukaemia because:

 - the benefits don't outweigh the costs

-What screening is
+What is cancer screening?

-Screening means testing people for early stages of an illness before they have any symptoms.
+Screening means testing people for early stages of a disease.
+This is before they have any symptoms.
 For screening to be useful the tests:

-- must be reliable at picking up the illness
+- need to be reliable at picking up cancers

 - overall must do more good than harm to people taking part